 Buffing a hardwood floor is a fast, easy way to remove scratches caused by shoes, furniture, and even animals.
 Over time, everyday wear-and-tear causes hardwood floors to lose their shine.
-Replacing hardwood floors is an extensive and costly process, and many times it can be avoided by refinishing the floors.
+Replacing hardwood floors is an extensive and costly process, and many times, it can be avoided by refinishing the floors.
 However, many homeowners can even avoid the hassle and expense of refinishing if they take the time to learn how to properly buff and recoat their hardwood floors instead.
 When done correctly, buffing can make floors look as good as they would with a complete refinishing job, adding both value and beauty to the home.
 Buffing also keeps the floor in better condition, allowing for future buffing jobs and subsequently delaying the need for a complete refinishing job.

 Equipment Needed When Buffing a Hardwood Floor

 Buffing a hardwood floor requires a minimal amount of equipment.
 To begin with, standard cleaning supplies such as a vacuum, mop, and broom will be needed, as well as an appropriate cleaning solution for removal of any dirt or other surface coatings.
 It is also necessary to remove any oil- or wax-based coatings before beginning the process, in which case odorless mineral spirits can be used.
-The other necessary items for any buffing job include a floor buffer, the screen and pad to go with it, the correct type of floor finish (selected according to the type of finish currently on the floor), and an applicator.
+The other necessary items for any buffing job include a floor buffer, the screen and red or white driving pad to go with it, the correct type of floor finish (selected according to the type of finish currently on the floor), and an applicator.
 The majority of hardware stores, home improvement stores, and equipment rental shops carry all the supplies needed.
 Consumers can also purchase them through online retailers and Internet marketplaces such as eBay.

 The Screen and Buffing Pad

 Selecting the right finish requires a bit more work than choosing a buffer and pads.
 There are numerous types of finishes available, including high-gloss floor polishes, urethane finishes, and multipurpose floor buffer and finish restorer solutions.
-An oil-based finish will not adhere well to a water-based finish, such as polyurethane.
-However, most water-based finishes will adhere well to almost any type of existing finish, including polyurethane, so it is a good idea to use one if the current type of finish on the floor is unknown.
-It is always best to consult the label on the finish bottle for more information regarding the type of finish that will work best, or to contact an expert to inspect the floor and offer recommendations, if desired.
+An oil-based finish does not adhere well to a water-based finish, such as polyurethane.
+However, most water-based finishes adhere well to almost any type of existing finish, including polyurethane, so it is a good idea to use something water-based if the current type of finish on the floor is unknown.
+It is always best to consult the label on the finish bottle for more information regarding the type of finish that work best, or to contact an expert to inspect the floor and offer recommendations, if desired.
 Testing the finish by applying a small amount to an inconspicuous area and waiting for it to dry is also a good way to check for compatibility.